APUGames/Game-220-Exercise-2/README.md

 If needed, please leave any notes on the sounds provided in the `Sound Designer Notes` field.

-Notes should be clear in meaning and directed toward the Game Designer in how to use the sound.
+**Update `asset-list.tsv` with the filename, and any notes you have for the game designer.** Notes should be clear in meaning and directed toward the Game Designer in how to use the sound.

 For example, this is a helpful note: